chrisstime/nutcracker/README.md

 into that stuff, no one will to be able to pronounce it but hey, at least it's exotic.

  *<= Python 3.6*

+ ## Setup
+ - Clone the repo
+ - Make sure you have python3.6 installed
+ - To run:
+ `python3 app.py`

+ To see how the password gets generated, have a look at `password_generator.py`